davide-giacomini/omnidirectional-robot-odometry/README.md

 - Add a service to reset the odometry to a specified pose **(x,y,θ)**
 - Use dynamic reconfigure to select between the desired integration method

-We created a packet which contains three different nodes.
-Each node corresponds to a source code file, and the sources are located [here](src/omnidirectional_robot_odometry/src), under the `src` folder inside the packet `omnidirectional_robot_odometry`.
-Each node is in charge of a different task, which is explained more in detail in the next sections.
+We created a package which contains three different nodes.
+Each node corresponds to a source code file and it is in charge of a different task, which is explained more in detail in the next sections.

 ## Compute robot velocities